What Our Young People Think About Church.

 There are so many other great survey tools you can use, but I used the Response Suite because I’ve used it in the past.

-After running the survey with my local church, I got 18 responses within a day and the results were shocking.
-I couldn’t believe what I was reading and so I decided ran another survey with the youth from another church so I could compare the results.
+After running the survey with my local church, I got 18 responses within a day, and the results were shocking.
+I couldn’t believe what I was reading and so I decided to run another survey with the youth from another church so I could compare the results.

 The results from the second survey were surprisingly similar to the first one.
 We then decided to open it up to other young people from different churches around the US, and the results were similar across the board.